MITgcm/MITgcm/doc/phys_pkgs/gmredi.rst

   (``usingCurvilinearGrid = .true.``).
 Rotation of velocity vectors to be implemented.

-  The present GEOMETRIC implementation is strictly for the GM coefficient, and makes no assumptions about it being equal to the Redi coefficient, unlike for example the default Visbeck implementation.
+  The present GEOMETRIC implementation is strictly for the GM coefficient and overrides any other specifications in ``data.gmredi`` for the GM coefficient.
+  The choice of Redi coefficient, clipping/tapering options and others however are still controlled by the analogous entries in ``data.gmredi``.

 .. _sub_gmredi_tapering_stability: